Vladimir Kvint: Professorship in the United States

-U.S. and European consulting practice and directorship

-Since 1989, Kvint has served as an Economic Consultant for companies including General Electric Corporation, Cable & Wireless plc of Great Britain, Timex Corporation, Tosco Corporation, Engelhard Corporation, and the law firm of Hogan and Hartson.
-From 1992 to 1998, Kvint was director of emerging markets at Arthur Andersen.
-Between 1997 and 2000, he was a member of the Board of Directors of PLD Telecom (which later merged with Metromedia International Telecom Inc.), a publicly traded company on NASDAQ and the Toronto Stock Exchange.

-His work includes chairing the World Economic Development Congress' Summit for Institutional Investors (Washington D.C, 1995), the World Economic Development Congress' Global Risk Management Summit (Washington D.C, 1996), and the International Banking Congress: US-CIS and Baltics (NYC, 1997).
-He served as an economic advisor to the president of the United Nations General Assembly.
-Between 1996 and 2001, Kvint was an economic adviser to Simeon Saxe-Coburg-Gotha, who later became prime minister of Bulgaria.
-Between 2001 and 2005, Kvint was an advisor to the government of Albania.
-Between 2006 and 2008, he chaired the Board of Directors of the Morskoiy Vokzal seaport terminal in Saint Petersburg, Russia.
-From 2009 to 2012, he was a consultant at the architectural firm RMJM.
-From 2012 to 2015, he was a member of the board of directors of the fishing company NBAM.
-Since 2015, he has been Chairman of the Pacific Investment Group Expert Council.

 Awards

 In 1992, Kvint was awarded a two-year scholarship by the Wexner Heritage Foundation, and in 1993, he received the Faculty Scholarship Award from the University of Southern California.
 The New England Center for International and Regional Studies awarded Kvint the title of Honorary Fellow in 1997.

 In 2001, as a U.S. Fulbright Scholar Award recipient, Kvint conducted studies and lectured at the University of Vlore and the University of Tirana in Albania, as well as provided consultations to the government of Albania.
-For these activities, he received an award from the U.S. State Department in 2002.
-In 2002, Fordham University presented Kvint with the annual GLOBE Award.

 On September 20, 2006, by decree of the President of the Russian Federation, Kvint was awarded the Order of Friendship.

 In 2010, he received the Gold Kondratiev Medal, issued every three years "For Achievements in Social Studies," by the International N. D. Kondratieff Foundation and the Russian Academy of Natural Sciences (RAEN).
-In the same year, Vladimir Kvint was elected as a Fellow of The World Academy of Art and Science.

-In 2018, Kvint was awarded the Annual Lomonosov Prize of Highest Degree by the Academic Council of Lomonosov Moscow State University for "His Studies of Theory of Strategy and Methodology of Strategizing".

 In 2022, Kvint became a Laureate of the State Prize of the Republic of Uzbekistan in the Field of Science and Technology for the Research Monograph "The Strategic Leadership of Amir Timur: Comments on the Code".